WokLibCodeClub/Hello-Python/step4/step4.md

 ----

-Sometimes we want to find out which item in the list has a given index number - for example ```houses[1]``` will tell us the item which has index 1.
+Sometimes we want to find out which item in the list has a given index number - for example: ```houses[1]``` will tell us which item has the index 1.
 At other times we want to know the opposite: we know an item is in the list but we don't know what position it's in.
-For this we have another function ```index()```.
+For this we have another function called ```index()```.
 So if we know the item ```'Gryffindor'``` is in the list ```houses``` we can find out what its index number is with

 ``` python
 houses.index('Gryffindor')
 ```

-Type ```houses``` in the console, or hit the UP arrow a couple of times, then hit Return to show the whole list, and check the position of 'Gryffindor'.
+If you want to check this, type ```houses``` in the console, or hit the UP arrow a couple of times, then hit Return to show the whole list.

 Another list function will sort our list.
 If we type